-Releases from Los Padres Reservoir were reduced again in July from 11.5 to 8.3 cubic-feet-per-second (cfs) to maintain storage as the inflow continued to drop to summer levels.
-Portions of the lower river, between Meadows Road and the middle of the Rancho Cañada reach, began to dry this month, while additional sections below Schulte bridge became transitional.
-Fish rescues that were started in late June were continued this month (see details below) as rearing conditions for juvenile steelhead dropped to “poor” below the narrows.
+AQUATIC HABITAT AND FLOW CONDITIONS: Releases from Los Padres Reservoir were reduced again in August from 8.3 to 7.0 cubic-feet-per-second (cfs) to maintain storage as the inflow continued to drop to summer levels.
+Portions of the lower river between Meadows Road and the lower end of the Rancho Cañada reach, dried up this month, while additional sections below Schulte Bridge became transitional.
+A short section in the DeDampierre reach also became transitional.
+Fish rescues that were started in late June were continued this month (see details below) as rearing conditions for juvenile steelhead remained “poor” below the narrows.
 All lower valley tributaries are dry at the confluence.

-Mean daily streamflow at the Sleepy Hollow Weir dropped from 13 to 7.2 cfs (monthly mean 9.49 cfs) resulting in 584 acre-feet (AF) of runoff, while mean daily streamflow at the Highway 1 gage dropped from 2.1 to 0.30 cfs (monthly mean 0.73 cfs), resulting in 45 AF of runoff.
+Mean daily streamflow at the Sleepy Hollow Weir dropped from 7.5 to 5.5 cfs (monthly mean 6.3 cfs) resulting in 389 acre-feet (AF) of runoff, while mean daily streamflow at the Highway 1 gage dropped from 0.36 to 0.00 cfs (monthly mean 0.09 cfs), resulting in 5.7 AF of runoff.

-There were 0.00 inches of rainfall in July as recorded at Cal-Am’s San Clemente gauge.
-The rainfall total for WY 2018 (which started on October 1, 2017) is 13.52 inches, or 64% of the long-term year-to-date average of 21.08 inches.
+There were 0.00 inches of rainfall in August as recorded at Cal-Am’s San Clemente gauge.
+The rainfall total for WY 2018 (which started on October 1, 2017) is 13.52 inches, or 64% of the long-term year-to-date average of 21.11 inches.

-Water quality depth-profiles were conducted at five sites on July 12 while the lagoon was closed and the river inflow was only 0.73 cfs.
-Steelhead rearing conditions at all sites were generally “fair to poor” with salinity increasing below two meters (0.8-21 ppt), temperature ranging from 67-73 degrees F, and dissolved oxygen (DO) levels of 0.3-6 mg/l.
+Water quality depth-profiles were conducted at five sites on August 10 while the lagoon was closed and the river inflow was 0.22 cfs.
+Steelhead rearing conditions at all sites were generally “fair” with low salinity (1-2 ppt), temperature ranging from 67-71 degrees F, and dissolved oxygen (DO) levels of 2-13 mg/l.

 LIFE CYCLE MONITORING:

-As of July 31, 1,633 fish have been rescued, including 652 YOY, 973 1+, 7 mortalities (0.4%), 1,542 fish were tagged, and there were 7 recaptures of previously tagged fish.
+As of August 31, 2,721 fish have been rescued including: 1,360 YOY, 1,346 1+, 14 mortalities (0.5%), 2,210 fish were tagged, and there were 16 recaptures of previously tagged fish.

 Tagging – Rescued fish larger than 65 mm are now being tagged with Passive Integrated Transponder (PIT) tags.
-District staff is currently operating four PIT tag arrays on the Carmel River in a partnership between the District and the National Marine Fisheries Service (NMFS).
+District staff is currently operating four PIT tag arrays (tag number readers) on the Carmel River in a partnership between the District and the National Marine Fisheries Service (NMFS).
 Data is being collected for future analysis and reporting.